 Derek Zoolander said, “Water is the essence of moisture.”
 The 10 keys discussed below are the essence of how to get Healthy as F%$#!

 These are the most fundamental points.
-I will discuss each one in length elsewhere on the site.
+I have included a lot of links to articles that expand on these topics.
 This isn’t the why.
 This isn’t the how.
 This isn’t the who.
 You are the who.
 This is the 10,000 foot view of what are the most important things for your health.

 1. Eat lots of fats.
 Fats are the best fuel your body can use.
 Fats will keep you full, keep your blood sugar low, taste good in your mouth, and help you look and feel your best.
 Eat more fats, and then eat some more.
 If you want ten good reasons why, click here: Top Ten Reasons to Eat More Fat